Newark Quality Roofing

 • Transparent, written estimates for every roof leak repair project — no hidden fees and no pressure to commit.

-My Verona split-level leaks in the same spot every heavy rain.
-Why can't it be fixed permanently?
+Why does my Verona split-level leak in the same spot every heavy rain?

-How do you find where a leak is entering when the stain is far from any obvious roof problem?
+How do you find where a leak enters when the stain is far from any roof problem?

 How much does roof leak repair cost in Verona, NJ?